abhishek202206/TensorFlow_NN/README.md

 # TensorFlow_NN
-Implementation of 3 layer Neural Network Model using TensorFLow
+Implementation of 3 layer Neural Network Model using TensorFLow.
+This example can be used for implementing Neural Network Model.

-# Problem Description
+## Problem Description
 This is a Tutorial for understanding the implementation of Basic three layer of Neural Network Model for prediction the prices of a Video Game Prices.
 The Training Dataset has the following attributes:
   * Critics Ratings
   * is_action